Simpkiss/Scheduling_Software/README.md

-# C195 Software II - Advanced Java Concepts
+# Scheduling software
+Created for WGU Software II - Advanced Java Concepts.
+This code was written and run on a VM that had the relevant database installed on it, as such this software would need to have an identical database created for it to run outside of that environment.

 ## Purpose of application